seeq12/qube/01_GETTING_STARTED.md

 **qube is only tested and supported in Google Chrome.**

-To login to your new virtual office click the link provided by your system administrator and use your slack credentials to login. **Be sure to accept all permissions.** If prompted to enter a slack team, make sure you enter the team name as provided by your admin.
+To login to your new virtual office click the link provided by your system administrator and use your Slack credentials to login. **Be sure to accept all permissions.** If prompted to enter a Slack team, make sure you enter the team name as provided by your admin.
 *Please note that qube should not be used in Incognito Mode, without cookies or aggressive ad blockers.*